vitlabuda/tundra-nat64/config_examples/openwrt_nat64/README.md

 6. Configure your router's firewall – **append** the contents of [`firewall.user`](firewall.user) to `/etc/firewall.user` on your router.
    You may also edit this file using LuCI: Network --> Firewall --> Custom Rules.

-7. Start the service by executing `/etc/init.d/tundra-nat64 start`, and if everything works, enable it by executing `/etc/init.d/tundra-nat64 enable`, so it starts automatically on boot-ups.
+7. Start the service by executing `/etc/init.d/tundra-nat64 start`, and if everything works correctly, enable it by executing `/etc/init.d/tundra-nat64 enable`, so it starts automatically on every boot.
 If you encounter any problems, you may try restarting your router.